Please consider being a Donor for Deven!

-We’d like you to meet Deven Wilson ~ A most amazing 17-year-old son to Robb and Tina, a twin to Kori, a brother to Rylee and Braydon, and a loving light to an entire cast & crew of extended family members who love him so much!
+We’d like you to meet Deven Wilson ~ A most amazing 18-year-old young man, son to Robb and Tina, a twin to Kori, a brother to Rylee and Braydon, and a loving light to an entire cast & crew of extended family members who love him so much!

-We took him to the doctor after Thanksgiving and they said it was “atypical pneumonia” and to follow-up with the PCP in a couple of weeks.
-He started to cough up blood and was going downhill rapidly.
-He went to the emergency room and from that day forward life changed for Deven and the Wilson Family.
+The following morning we took him to his PCP, they took some chest x-rays and determined that it was an “atypical pneumonia”.
+They prescribed some meds and said to follow-up in a couple of weeks.
+However, things were not getting better, in fact the were getting far worse.
+He was coughing up blood and was going downhill rapidly.
+We rushed him to the emergency room and from that day forward life changed for Deven and the Wilson Family.

 While waiting on results to see if he had the second disease so it could be treated effectively, he had seizures and ended up in the ICU for almost 2 weeks.
 His kidneys declined in such an extreme pace that we were told he would end up needing a transplant within a year.
 It was mind blowing how rapidly this all occurred.
 This was the scariest time of our lives.
 Everything was happening all at once to him and it seemed like anything that could go wrong was.
 He had seizures, colitis, pancreatitis, extremely high bps, fluid in lungs, fluid buildup in body, etc. There was so much more.
 But somehow, he kept pushing forward and fighting.
 His strength was and is unbelievably amazing!